-Fortunately, a remarkable official named Yu Qian led the remaining third class soldiers of Ming Empire successfully protected the capital city, and defeated the nomads for several times.
+Fortunately, a remarkable official named Yu Qian led the remaining third-class soldiers of the Ming Empire successfully protected the capital city and defeated the nomads for several times.

 Under hero Yu Qian’s extraordinary commands, Ming Dynasty survived this life and death crisis.
 Meanwhile, a new strong army was established, and many of the Ming’s lost cities and military sites were recovered.

 Lord Yexian couldn’t win over the Ming Empire nor get more money, so he went back north to his realm.